B-1/B-2

 Permissible Payments for B-1/B-2 Visa Holders

-• The academic activity (e.g., lecture, seminar, or workshop) lasts no more than nine days at a single institution.
+• The activity lasts no more than nine (9) days at UT Dallas.

-• The visitor has not accepted honoraria or reimbursements from more than five institutions in the previous six months.
+• The visitor has not accepted similar payments from more than five (5) institutions in the past six (6) months.

-If the activity is expected to last more than nine days, the host department should contact Tax Compliance and the HR Employment Immigration Team in Human Resources to determine which visa is best for them.
+If the activity is expected to exceed nine (9) days, the host department should contact Tax Compliance and the HR Employment Immigration Team in Human Resources to determine the appropriate visa classification.

 Visitors in B-1 or B-2 status may be reimbursed for reasonable travel expenses and per diem (e.g., lodging, meals, and incidentals) incurred during the course of their visit, provided the reimbursement is for expenses only and not compensation for services rendered.
 This type of reimbursement is permitted under U.S. immigration regulations as long as the visitor is participating in legitimate academic activities (such as attending a conference or giving a lecture) and the reimbursement does not constitute payment for employment.